rpellerin/rpellerin.github.io/content/video-editing-on-linux.md

 2. Download [Kdenlive](https://kdenlive.org/en/download/).
 3. Using VLC, `Tools` > `Codec information`, check the framerate.
 All videos must have the same frame rate otherwise you might encounter issues.
 4. When creating a new project in Kdenlive, make sure to use the very same frame rate and frame size.
 This can be changed later in `Project` > `Project Settings` but **it is not advised as it will shift clips randomly** (I experienced it).
 There, also enable `Proxy clips` for videos larger than 1000 pixels.
 5. In Kdenlive settings, under `Playback`, make sure GPU acceleration is disabled, cause it's buggy.
-Under `Timeline`, check `Automatically split audio and video`.
-6. When rendering, set the speed encoder to the second level to the leftmost one and use 4 threads.
+6. When rendering, set the quality to the maximum, the speed encoder to the second level to the leftmost one and use 4 threads.
 Encoder speed and threads are two different settings not related.
+Export in H264 or HEVC (smaller file size).
+In the end, Youtube will re-encode any uploaded video to further cut down its size, and the visual quality will be more or less the same.
+Exporting in VP9 results in a file slightly bigger than HEVC, with the same quality.
+AV1 is supposedly the shit, better quality and smaller.
+Yet, in 2021, Kdenlive shows it but I cannot select it, it's grayed out.

 **Do not forget that Kdenlive does not use milliseconds but instead a number of frames.** That should be helpful when resizing clips.
 Say you have a song at 100 beats per minutes and you want 4-beat clips at 30 fps.
 Do: 4\*60/100 = 2.4.
 Then, do the math again for .4 to use a scale from 0 to 30 instead of 100: 0.4\*30=12 frames.
 Which gives you clips that last 00:00:04 seconds and 12 frames, Kdenlive-wise.